Privacy Policy

 When you use AI workout generation features, the App sends the following information to our servers, which is then forwarded to a third-party AI service (xAI / Grok) to generate workout and program suggestions:

-• Workout parameters — muscle groups, workout duration, intensity preferences, priority muscles, and any custom instructions you provide.
+- Workout parameters — muscle groups, workout duration, intensity preferences, priority muscles, and any custom instructions you provide.

-• Fitness profile — your experience level, fitness goal, available equipment, preferred units, biological sex, and body weight.
+- Fitness profile — your experience level, fitness goal, available equipment, preferred units, biological sex, and body weight.
 Biological sex and body weight are collected during onboarding (see Section 1.3) and are therefore present in AI requests in nearly all cases.
 Experience level, fitness goal, and equipment are collected only if you choose the "personalize" path during onboarding (or later edit these preferences in Settings); if you skip personalization, these fields use default values and are sent to xAI as defaults rather than user-specific values.

-• Performance context (single workouts only).
+- Performance context (single workouts only).
 For single-workout generation, the request also includes a compact summary derived from your recent training: estimated per-muscle-group strain over the past several days, up to 20 personal records (exercise identifier, weight, reps) for exercises in the candidate pool, and the identifiers of exercises you have performed in the past 14 days.
 This context helps the AI avoid overworking a fatigued muscle group and vary exercise selection.
 Performance context is not sent when you generate a multi-week training program.

-• Injury and limitation information — the injury areas you have selected and any free-text injury notes you have entered.
+- Injury and limitation information — the injury areas you have selected and any free-text injury notes you have entered.
 Because injury information is health data, we treat it as special-category data under GDPR Article 9 and only send it to the AI service after you give explicit, informed consent through an in-app prompt (see Section 1.11).

-We do not send directly identifying information to the AI service.
-The request contains no name, email address, account identifier, device identifier, or authentication token. xAI receives only the fitness inputs described above.
+We do not send directly identifying information to the AI generation service.
+Requests to xAI for workout and program generation contain no name, email address, account identifier, device identifier, or authentication token. xAI receives only the fitness inputs described above.
+(The AI Coach is a separate feature that uses a different provider and is described in Section 1.12; unlike AI generation, the Coach is given your first name.)

 Our own servers do not persistently log the body of these AI generation requests.
 We do store aggregate, non-identifying metadata (token counts, muscle groups requested, exercise pool sizes) for operational and quality monitoring purposes.